triphora/quilt_mods/README.md

 This code is based upon that of [Shut Up Console](https://curseforge.com/projects/396776).
 While the mod works on 1.17+ (as does Clean Logs), I wanted to add a new feature.
 Also, it had seemed to be abandoned, with the source URL being simply gone.
 Thus, here's Clean Logs!

 The added feature is the ability to turn off printing the lines in the log to filter out.
-This was my one complaint with Shut Up Console; it filters out the specified lines, but at the same time, it prints out the line to be filtered out. :/
+This was my one complaint with Shut Up Console; it filters out the specified lines, but at the same time, it prints out the line to be filtered out.
 There's a new config option to disable this printing (it's still enabled by default, though).
-The config will automatically be migrated over if there's already a Shut Up Console config.